hpcloud/cloudfoundry-buildpack-meteorite/README.md

 # Cloud Foundry buildpack: Meteorite

+This buildpack is derived from [heroku-buildpack-meteorite](https://github.com/oortcloud/heroku-buildpack-meteorite) by [sweetleon](https://github.com/sweetleon).

-This build pack allows you to easily deploy meteor apps to Cloud Foundry using [meteorite](http://github.com/oortcloud/meteorite).
+This buildpack enables you to easily deploy meteor apps to Cloud Foundry using [meteorite](https://github.com/cloudfoundry-community/cloudfoundry-buildpack-meteorite).
 It's easy to use different branches of meteor and any smart package you can lay your hands on.

 ## Usage

 Create a CF app and bind it to a MongoDB service.
 Then run the following command in your terminal:

 ```
-cf push [APP_NAME] -b https://github.com/oortcloud/heroku-buildpack-meteorite.git
+cf push [APP_NAME] -b https://github.com/cloudfoundry-community/cloudfoundry-buildpack-meteorite.git
 ```

 ## NOTES